 You won’t earn cash back on credit card fees, interest, cash advances, money orders and balance transfers, and your cash back expires if there is no activity on your card for 12 months.

 In addition to the simplicity of the card’s rewards system, there are no caps on the amount of cash back you can earn.
 So, for example, if you spend $1,000 per month on the Double Cash Card you’ll earn $10 back when you charge those purchases and another $10 back when you pay them off.
 That adds up to $480 cash back over the course of the year.

 One of the most enticing things about the Citi Double Cash Card is its simple rewards structure.
 Like we mentioned above, you’ll earn 1% cash back when you make a purchase and 1% when you pay it off, for a total of 2% cash back.
 There isn’t another no-annual-fee card that earns that much on non-bonus spending.

-Information for the Capital One Savor card, Citi Premier and Citi Prestige cards has been collected independently by Million Mile Secrets and has not been reviewed by the card issuer.
+The information for the Capital One Savor and Citi Prestige cards has been collected independently by Million Mile Secrets.
+The card details on this page have not been reviewed or provided by the card issuer.

 For example, if you converted $150 in cash-back earnings to ThankYou points you’d have 15,000 points.
 You could then transfer those ThankYou points to Turkish Airways for a round-trip coach flight on United Airlines anywhere within the U.S. (including Hawaii).
 Those tickets can easily cost hundreds of dollars.